Common Fund Q and A

 The money is going to churches that are not pulling their weight

-This is an important question and not an easy one to answer!
-It raises all sorts of other questions: Do we want to go down the line of ‘enforcement’ and ‘sanctions?’
+This is an important point for clarification.
+This statement raises all sorts of other questions: Do we want to go down the line of ‘enforcement’ and ‘sanctions?’
 How do we encourage people to build God’s Kingdom, to be healthy, outward facing, growing and learning?
 How do we help parts of our church family find a new life and a new way of ‘being and doing church’?
 How do we avoid being judgemental about what another church is doing or not doing, particularly if we are not familiar with the particular context of that church?

 There needs to be a conversation about the viability of some churches